 The Internet is an aggregation of interconnected networks.
-We have over 55 settlement-free interconnections between our network and most major Internet Service Providers, or ISPs.
+We have settlement-free interconnections between our network and most major Internet Service Providers, or ISPs.
 We interconnect our network to other networks predominantly through private peering arrangements.
 Larger ISPs exchange traffic and interconnect their networks by means of direct private connections referred to as private peering.

 Peering agreements between ISPs are necessary in order for them to exchange traffic.
 Without peering agreements, each ISP would have to buy Internet access from every other ISP in order for its customer's traffic, such as email, to reach and be received from customers of other ISPs.
 We are considered a Tier 1 ISP and, as a result, we have settlement-free peering arrangements with other providers.
+We purchase no transit services to reach any portion of the Internet.
 This allows us to exchange traffic with those ISPs without payment by either party.
 In such arrangements, each party exchanging traffic bears its own cost of delivering traffic to the point at which it is handed off to the other party.
-We also engage in public peering arrangements in which each party also pays a fee to the owner of routing equipment that operates as the central exchange for all the participants.
 We do not treat our settlement-free peering arrangements as generating revenue or expense related to the traffic exchanged.
 However, we charge customers for transit services across our network.
-We directly connect with over 3,900 total networks.
+We directly connect with over 4,360 total networks of which over 4,300 are paying customers.